BerezinD/aws-deepracer-workshops/Workshop/Readme.md

 ## 4.7: Evaluating the performance of your model

 You may not have time in the workshop to do from step 2 onwards.
 Once your model training is complete you can start model evaluation.
 From your model details page, where you observed training, select **Start evaluation**.
 You can now select the track on which you want to evaluate the performance of your model and also the number of laps.
-Select the XXX track and 5 laps and select Start.
+Select the AWS DeepRacer Championship Cup 2019 track and 5 laps and select Start.

 Once done you should see something as follows.
 Evaluation results will tell you how many laps your model was able to complete and how much time it takes for each lap.